zendesk/samson/plugins/kubernetes/README.md

    KUBERNETES_CLUSTER_NAME, and environment variables defined via [env](/plugins/env) plugin.
  - Secret puller and secret annotations (if secret puller + vault is used)

-### Migrations
+### Migrations / Prerequisite

-Add a role with only a `Pod`, `metadata.annotations.samson/prerequisite: true`, and command to run a migrations.
+Add a role with only a `Pod`, `metadata.annotations.samson/prerequisite: 'true'`, and command to run a migrations.
 It will be executed before the rest is deployed.

 For default it waits for 10 minutes before timeout, you can change the timeout